-Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in New York
+Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in Rensselaer County

-NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of a civilian, who died on November 18, 2022, following an encounter with members of law enforcement in Inwood, Manhattan.
+NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of an individual who died on October 13, 2023 following an encounter with members of the Troy Police Department (TPD).

 These are preliminary facts and subject to change.